mysteryson34/aeson/README.md

   -  ***"main contrib non-free"***

   You need to gain acccess to other parts of your repository so that you can eventually/hopefully find (or find and compile) device drivers for your machine.
-Your output may have mirror addresses as-opposed to the example below, but *you need to add in the **contrib** and **non-free*** entries to each address provide in your sources list.
+Your output may have mirror addresses as-opposed to the example below, but *you need to add in the **contrib** and **non-free*** entries to each address that is already provided on your sources list.

+    $ sudo nano /etc/apt/sources.list

+    ...
+      deb http://ftp.utexas.edu/debian/ stretch main contrib non-free
+      deb-src http://ftp.utexas.edu/debian/ stretch main contrib non-free

+      deb http://security.debian.org/debian-security stretch/updates main contrib non-free
+      deb-src http://security.debian.org/debian-security stretch/updates main contrib non-free

+      deb http://ftp.utexas.edu/debian/ stretch-updates main contrib non-free
+      deb-src http://ftp.utexas.edu/debian/ stretch-updates main contrib non-free

     $